 Please ring your GP surgery or call NHS 111 - dial 111

 Continue providing your child’s care at home.
-If you are still concerned about your child, call NHS 111 – dial 111
+If you are still concerned about your child contact your Health Visitor or call NHS 111 – dial 111

 Breast feeding is a tricky skill that both mum and babies need to learn together.
 It is very common for women to experience some discomfort at the beginning of a feed whilst your breasts/nipples adapt to feeding regularly.